-Students making early graduation application should be aware of the following:
+Students applying for early graduation should be aware of the following:

-- Students must meet the minimum requirements for graduation as indicated by the State of TN and WCS Board of Education and maintain satisfactory records of attendance and discipline. - Students must take the ACT prior to submitting an early graduation application. - Students must apply for early graduation at least one semester prior to the intended graduation date. - Students who fail to meet the requirements associated with early graduation will be required to enroll in a 4th year of high school with a full course load. - Students who complete a three-year graduation pathway cannot remain in school for a fourth year after graduating from high school.
+- Students must meet the minimum requirements for graduation as indicated by the State of TN and WCS Board of Education and maintain satisfactory records of attendance and discipline. - Students must take the ACT prior to submitting an early graduation application. - Students must apply for early graduation at least one semester prior to the intended graduation date. - Students who fail to meet the requirements associated with early graduation will be required to enroll in a 4th year of high school with a full course load. - Students who complete a three-year graduation pathway cannot remain in school for a fourth year after graduating from high school. - Students who complete a three-year graduation pathway are not entitled to participate in any school- sanctioned activities that require current student enrollment. - Students who complete high school in three years will lose a year of high school athletic eligibility. - Students completing their requirements may participate in the next scheduled graduation ceremony for the school in which they are enrolled.
+Students completing in summer should participate in the WCS district-wide ceremony in late summer. - Students will not be eligible for Valedictorian or Salutatorian honors. - Students must complete all summer coursework before the start of the next school year. - For students who are approved for dual enrollment, 3 hours of college credit equates to 0.5 high school credit. - Students may count high school credits awarded prior to grade 9 toward the required credits for graduation. - Students may participate in the National Merit Scholarship Program if they take the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) in either their next-to-last year or the last year they are enrolled in high school.

-- Students who complete a three-year graduation pathway are not entitled to participate in any school- sanctioned activities that require current student enrollment. - Students who complete high school in three years will lose a year of high school athletic eligibility. - Students may participate in the graduation ceremony immediately following the completion of all graduation requirements.
-Students completing their requirements may participate in the next scheduled graduation ceremony for the school in which they are enrolled.
-Students completing in the summer should participate in the WCS district-wide ceremony in late summer. - Students will not be eligible for Valedictorian or Salutatorian honors. - Students must complete all summer coursework before the start of the next school year. - For students who are approved for dual enrollment, 3 hours of college credit equates to 0.5 high school credit. - Students may count high school credits awarded prior to grade 9 toward the required credits for graduation. - Students may participate in the National Merit Scholarship Program if they take the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) in either their next-to-last year or the last year they are enrolled in high school. - Requirements for the Tennessee Promise must be completed during the student's junior year to be eligible upon graduation. - Students graduating early will remain in the same graduation cohort or grade level through their graduation date.
+- Requirements for the Tennessee Promise must be completed during the student's junior year to be eligible upon graduation. - Students graduating early will remain in the same graduation cohort or grade level through their graduation date.
 Students graduating during their junior year will hold the classification of junior through their graduation date.